 Inventory Tracking enables you to automatically update any change in inventory when you purchase inventory items.
-By turning on Inventory Tracking, you can easily update and import your inventory with an Excel spreadsheet.
+By turning on Inventory Tracking, you can easily “update and import inventory in QuickBooks“.

-- How to Import and Update Inventory in QuickBooks?
+- 1 How to Import and Update Inventory in QuickBooks

 Below are the steps that show you “How to Import and Update Inventory in QuickBooks.”
 Follow each instruction carefully so that you are successful in importing and updating your QuickBooks inventory.

 Step 1: Create an Excel Spreadsheet

 - Create an Excel spreadsheet.
 This should include the inventory items in columns that you like to import along with header titles that match the column headers in the inventory list within your QuickBooks.

 - Open your QuickBooks and then go to the company file that you want to update.

 - View the Program Menu and then click on File.

 - Now, click on Utilities, then select Excel Files.

 - A dialogue box will appear to you, click on Add Your Data to QuickBooks option.